openstack-k8s-operators/osp-director-operator/README.md

   tarballConfigMap: tripleo-net-config
 ```

-If you write the above YAML into a file called compute.yaml you can create the OpenStackBaremetalSet via this command:
+If you write the above YAML into a file called generator.yaml you can create the OpenStackPlaybookGenerator via this command:

 ```bash
 oc create -f generator.yaml